xiaoxiae/slama.dev/_posts/2021-01-07-a-cheeky-python-quine.md

 ---
+excerpt: A fun Python quine that I stumbled upon when messing around with error messages.
 ---

 Here is a [quine](https://en.wikipedia.org/wiki/Quine_%28computing%29) that I recently stumbled upon when playing around with Python.
 It is likely a „cheating“ quine, due to the fact that I'm using interpreter messages (hence the title of this short post), but I found it quite interesting anyway.